pricej18/Continual_Learning_Clinic/iTAML/README.md

 ## Usage
 To run the code the following command can be used:
 ```
-./datasetRun.sh
+./DATASET.sh
 ```
-Here `dataset` should be replaced with the desired dataset for testing.
+Here `DATASET` should be replaced with the desired dataset for testing.
 For example, in order to run the MNIST dataset the following command should be used:
 ```
-./mnistRun.sh
+./MNIST.sh
 ```

 ## Credit